tpayne/terraform-examples/samples/AWS/templates/vpn-hybrid/README.md

 An on-prem VPN gateway is created to represent the on-prem system.

-The backend is contained in a Vnet which is fronted by a VPN and an internal load balancer which distributes traffic to an autoscaling group.
+The backend is contained in a VPC which is fronted by a VPN and an internal load balancer which distributes traffic to an autoscaling group.
 The group has access to the internet, but not the other way around.

 Status
 ------